hychiang73/ipio_touch_driver/README.md

 #define ON_BOARD_IC		0x7807
 //#define ON_BOARD_IC		0x9881
 ```
- In this case the driver now support ILI7807.
+ In this case the driver now supports ILI7807.

 ## Check your DTS file and i2c bus number